doxeylab/learn-genomics-in-linux/task1b/README.md

 * How many homologs did you detect?
 Again, justify your answer by pasting the relevant output from your BLAST result.

+Submit your assignment to a dropbox on LEARN as a .docx, .txt, or .pdf file.

 #### Congratulations.
 You are now finished Task 1b.